open-rsx/rsb-manual/logger.rst

 :term:`transports` and displays all :term:`events` published on the :term:`channel` using a configurable style.

-The usual :ref:`commandline options <common-options>` and :ref:`environment variables <common-environment-variables>` are accepted.
+The usual :ref:`commandline options <common-options>`, :ref:`IDL-related options <idl-options>` and :ref:`environment variables <common-environment-variables>` are accepted.
 Specialized commandline options:

 .. option:: --filter SPEC, -f SPEC